OliverBadger/WGT-BankingApplication/README.md

 **Potential Fixes:**

 If the User data isnt loading properly into the system.
-Navigate to the /bin/Debug/net8.0/ folder and delete the Users.json file
+Navigate to the /bin/Debug/net8.0/ folder and delete the Users.json file, then re-run the application.